About Renewing Our Civic Culture

 “At the Table” Dialogues and Facilitation Training

-Funded by a grant from the Wisconsin Institute of Citizenship and Civil Dialogue (WICCD), At the Table is a program intended to promote civil dialogue at UWM and build facilitation skills among students and instructors.
+Funded by a grant from the Wisconsin Institute of Citizenship and Civil Dialogue (WICCD), At the Table is a pilot program intended to promote civil dialogue at UWM and build facilitation skills among students and instructors.

 Civil Dialogue at UWM